Why is reality important?

 Of course, while in the tank you won't know that you're there; you'll think it's all actually happening.
 Others can also plug in to have the experiences they want, so there's no need to stay unplugged to serve them.
 (Ignore problems such as who will service the machines if everyone plugs in.)
 Would you plug in?"

 "What else can matter to us, other than how our lives feel from the inside?
 Nor should you refrain because of the few moments of distress between the moment you've decided and the moment you're plugged.
 What's a few moments of distress compared to a lifetime of bliss (if that's what you choose), and why feel any distress at all if your decision is the best one?
-What does matter to us in addition to our experiences?"

 Suppose you endorse Utilitarianism.
 Would you plug into the experience machine for life, preprogramming all of your experiences?